whitecollaralgos/Algoways/design/02_api_layer.md

 # API Layer

-The API layer is the primary interface for interacting with the OpenAlgo platform.
+The API layer is the primary interface for interacting with the AlgoWays platform.
 It handles incoming HTTP requests, routes them to the appropriate logic, processes data, and returns responses.

 ## Frameworks Used